DaniloRua/top5-movies/README.md

 >practicing:
-building a simple webpage about favourite movies. the page contain a display of five favourite movies with a easteregg.
+building a simple webpage about favourite movies.
+The page contains a display of five favourite movies with a Easter egg.
-When you click on the word "favourite", the page will fade out and will start the classic animation of Matrix rain, then just click anywhere to reload the page.
+Easter egg: When you click on the word "favourite", the page will fade out and will start the classic animation of Matrix rain, then just click anywhere to reload the page.

 ## tools